|AGI Home | About AGI | Contact Us | Search|

 |Environmental Geoscience Directory|

 The Environmental Awareness Series is a major project in AGI's Environmental Affairs program.
 The series booklets cover major topics of environmental and societal concern and demonstrate the complexity and interconnection of natural systems that we use and depend upon.
 Each booklet is an effective educational tool that provides a readable, well-illustrated introduction to a topic.
 Target audiences for the booklets include general readers, legislators, teachers, and students.
-The ten booklets below are published and several other booklets are in review or under development.
+The eleven booklets below are published and several other booklets are in review or under development.
 Guidelines for authors are available online.

 Environmental Awareness Series